-March is Women's History Month and March 8th is International Women's Day, a worldwide celebration of women's social, economi,c and political achievements.
-Now, more than ever, it's important to toast the progress that women have made -- and why not do that with a female-produced wine?
+March is Women's History Month, and March 8th is International Women's Day, a worldwide celebration of women's social, economi,c and political achievements.
+Now, more than ever, it's important to toast the progress that women have made—and why not do that with a female-produced wine?

 Melissa Burr, Stoller Family Estate

-"It's our mosaic wine: a blend of our entire property.
-It's a great, balanced snapshot of Stoller and our winemaking style."
-Elegant and approachable, this wine -- entirely made from estate fruit -- beams with bright cherry fruit and beautiful floral aromas.(TRY: these five lesser-known red wines)
+"It's our mosaic wine: a blend of our entire property and a great, balanced snapshot of Stoller and our winemaking style."
+Elegant and approachable, this wine—entirely made from estate fruit—beams with bright cherry fruit and beautiful floral aromas.

 Kathleen Inman, Inman Family Wines

-"The Olivet Grange Vineyard Estate Pinot Noir is the a baby that I give birth to every year.
+"The Olivet Grange Vineyard Estate pinot noir is the baby that I give birth to every year.
 I labor over this wine in the vineyard and in the cellar and I believe it is the epitome of my winemaking style and philosophy."
-Kathleen crafts all of her wines without any additions of water, acid, enzymes or tannins and ferments with the native yeast on the grapes and the naturally available bacteria -- and the results are indeed spectacular.
+Kathleen crafts all of her wines without any additions of water, acid, enzymes or tannins and ferments with the native yeast on the grapes and the naturally available bacteria—and the results are indeed spectacular.
 With only 390 cases of this signature wine produced, get some while you can!